yarenkarakus/netflix-app/README.md

-# NETFLIX-APP
+# NETFLIX-CLONE

-A Netflix app built using React.
+A Netflix clone built using React.
 It fetches the data from TMDB (The Movie Database) API.

 ## You can: